 Before exploring that story, let’s consider some important categories of New Testament discipleship that are useful to accurately discern the dynamics of this historic encounter.
 (These may overlap, but their distinction is important in this case.)

-An inductive study reveals the following categories.
+An inductive study reveals three categories of discipleship.

-1. Positional Discipleship
+1. Initial Discipleship

-Every person who has entered into a saving relationship to the Lord Jesus is automatically His disciple.
-This is the connotation of the Greek term “didaktos,” meaning “instructed one.”
-By virtue of Christ being the supreme Teacher, all who are in Him are positionally learners of Him.
+By virtue of Christ being the supreme Teacher, all who are in Him are learners of Him.
 This is epitomized in His gracious invitation: “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light” (Matt.11:28-30).[1]
+For My yoke is easy and My burden is light.”
+And all redeemed ones are called upon to fulfill the Great Commission: “Go therefore and make disciples of all the nations…”(Matt.11:28-30).[1]

 2. Ideal Discipleship

 Christ repeatedly summoned people to ideal discipleship: “Then He [Jesus] said to them all, ‘If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me'” (Luke 9:23).
 Then He gave this warning: ” … No one, having put his hand to the plow, and looking back, is fit for the kingdom of God” (Luke 9:62; cf. Luke 9:57-61).[3]
 As a plowman grasps the plow, so the disciple should commit him/herself fully to the Lord.
 As the plowman aims ahead at a point of reference to cut a straight furrow, so the disciple should stay focused on the priorities of his/her spiritual calling.
-However, do we always stay perfectly focused?

 3. Special Discipleship

 During the public ministry of Jesus some were personally invited to accompany Him for first hand learning and training.
-The Greek term, “martus,” means “witness” (Acts 1:22) and designates such eye witnesses of Christ.
+The most obvious example of special discipleship was the twelve apostles (Luke 6:12-16) and, secondarily, the seventy (Luke 10:1).The Greek term, “martus,” means “witness” (Acts 1:22) and designates such eye witnesses of Christ.
 Many of these privileged ones died for their faith, hence the later meaning of the English transliteration “martyr.”
+To some extent, those who could go to see Christ’s miracles and listen directly to His teaching enjoyed this immediate relationship (Luke 9:10-17).

-The apostles had such privileges!
+The apostles had such amazing discipleship privileges!
 Jesus explained the meaning of His parables to them and confided, “Blessed are your eyes for they see, and your ears for they hear; for assuredly, I say to you that many prophets and righteous men desired to see what you see, and did not see it, and to hear what you hear, and did not hear it” (Matt.
 13:16,17).

 In part two of this study, we will examine the encounter of the rich young ruler (Matt.
 19:16-22) in light of these discipleship categories.